 (C) Student Sheet #2.
 Identifying the Big Picture Question (1 of 2)

-NAME:

-For this activity, you will need the observations and the topic chosen by your team Mars Image Analysis activity.
-Review the key observations your team used to pick and discuss with your team what was unique and interesting about these observations a small group to brainstorm some of the big picture questions about your topic.
-Que prompts have been provided.
-You are not limited to the number of times you can use and you might not use all of the prompts.
-Additional space has been provided in cat to use a prompt more than once. your topic ons.
-Work in estion se a prompt
+For this activity, you will need the observations and the topic chosen by your team from the Mars Image Analysis activity.
+Review the key observations your team used to pick your topic and discuss with your team what was unique and interesting about these observations.
+Work in a small group to brainstorm some of the big picture questions about your topic.
+Question prompts have been provided.
+You are not limited to the number of times you can use a prompt and you might not use all of the prompts.
+Additional space has been provided in case you want to use a prompt more than once.

-What is(Should be a specific description of an interesting feature you are unable to identify ?
+What is ?
+(Should be a specific description of an interesting feature you are unable to identify)

-(enough to a openior decomplien of an intercenting routine you are unable to lacinary ,

 How did form?
 (Should be a specific feature)

 Why does appear

+· ?

-(A specific feature and a description of the appearance) ?
+(A specific feature and a description of the appearance)

-Why is different from
+Why is different from •

-?